College Factual by our College Data Analytics Team

 $29,484 Median Starting Salary

-Located in the midsize suburb of Galloway, Stockton State is a public university with a moderately-sized student population.
-This university ranks 14th out of 44 schools for overall quality in the state of New Jersey.
+Located in the suburb of Galloway, Stockton State is a public university with a medium-sized student population.
+This university ranks 14th out of 44 colleges for overall quality in the state of New Jersey.

-There were approximately 79 communication & journalism students who graduated with this degree at Stockton State in the most recent year we have data available.
-Soon after graduating, communication & journalism degree recipients generally earn around $29,484 in their early careers.
+There were about 74 communication & journalism students who graduated with this degree at Stockton State in the most recent year we have data available.
+After graduation, communication & journalism degree recipients generally earn about $29,484 in the first five years of their career.

 More information about a degree in communication & journalism from Stockton University